elieahd/my-docs/docs/architecture/togaf/practitioner/unit1.md

 Architecture will have a set of constraints that limit the choices of the Agile team — often termed as guardrails

 The Practitioner needs to act as the stakeholder’s agent.

+An Enterprise Security Architecture does not exist in isolation.

+Risk is the effect that uncertainty has on the achievement of business objectives.

+The objective of risk management is to optimize business outcomes to maximize business value and minimize business losses.